inspire-eu-validation/metadata/sds/spatial-resolution.md

 **Test method**

-* For services with restriction on the spatial resolution, for each Spatial Resolution Element,
+* For services with restriction on the spatial resolution, for each [Spatial Resolution](#spatialResolution) element,

     * Check if the spatial resolution restriction text includes either